ReactForAll/React-Course/Level_3/Milestone/README.md

 1. Ensure your code is well-formatted.
 Unformatted code will be rejected without review.
 To format your code, you can use Prettier.
 When submitting, attach a link to the exact folder in your Github repo with the App.tsx file.
 2. The List of Form Items should be styled with TailwindCSS uniquely and creatively.
+3. Make sure that the app builds with no warnings in the console.